Amandaleeanne/TTSEngine/docs/README.md

 ## Status

-This is an early-stage / work-in-progress library.
-The core data model, command layer, event layer, and navigation logic are implemented and unit-tested. **TTS synthesis, audio playback, and document loading (EPUB/PDF/TXT parsing) are not implemented yet** — those are the pieces external consumers are expected to plug in (see [Roadmap](#roadmap--not-yet-implemented) and [Known Issues](#known-issues)).
+Core data model, command layer, event layer, navigation logic, and the controller are implemented, internally consistent, and fully unit-tested (51 passing tests). **TTS synthesis, audio playback, and document loading (EPUB/PDF/TXT parsing) are not implemented yet** — those are the pieces external consumers are expected to plug in (see [Roadmap](#roadmap--not-yet-implemented)).

 ## Architecture